You don't have to do it all

 Maybe you've persuaded your other half to use toothpaste tablets instead of toothpaste, but you can't get the kids to try them.
 Don't worry - at least half the family is giving them a go!

-Perhaps you've started taking a reusable cup with you when you go to the coffee shop, but only remember it sometimes?
-Be glad for each occasion that you did remember - after all, each time that you used it, not only were you using one less disposable cup, but you might also have given someone else a little nudge towards getting their own reusable cup too.
+Perhaps you've started taking a reusable cup or a spork with you when you go out, but only remember them sometimes?
+Be glad for each occasion that you did remember - after all, each time that you used it, not only were you using one less disposable cup or piece of cutlery, but you might also have given someone else a little nudge towards getting their own reusables too.

 Rather than think you need to do everything, we like to just do one thing at a time.
 Making simple swaps, or small changes are definitely a good way to do your bit rather than trying, and then failing, to change your life completely.